isomerpages/govtech-gobusiness-main/_e-servicesnav/4b-registering-a-biz.md

 ---
-title: Government assistance for businesses
+title: Registering a Business
-permalink: /accounting-and-finance/gov-assist-biz/
+permalink: /e-servicesnav/registering-a-biz/
-third_nav_title: Accounting and Finance
+third_nav_title: New Business Owners
 ---

-## Government assistance for businesses
+## Registering a Business

 | **No** | **Agency** | **e-Service Name** |
 | -- | -- | -- |